Extramammary Paget's disease (EMPD)

 Recently DIAGNOSED with EMPD?

-Receiving a diagnosis of extramammary Paget’s disease (EMPD) can be overwhelming and disconcerting, both for the individual affected and their loved ones.
-This guide aims to provide clarity and understanding amidst the uncertainty that accompanies such a diagnosis… Read More →
+Receiving a diagnosis of extramammary Paget’s disease (EMPD) can feel overwhelming, confusing, and challenging for both patients and their loved ones.
+This guide is here to provide support, clear information, and encouragement during the uncertainty that often follows an EMPD diagnosis.
+Read More →

 EMPD RESEARCH